 - Ethanol withdrawal syndrome

-Lastly, hypomagnesemia can be induced by gastrointestinal and renal losses, including but not limited to the following conditions:
+Lastly, hypomagnesemia can be induced by gastrointestinal and renal losses.
+This includes but is not limited to the following conditions:

 - Acute diarrhea

 - Hungry bone syndrome (an increased magnesium uptake by renewing bone following parathyroidectomy or thyroidectomy, causing a decrease in serum magnesium)